marcusanthonylorenzo/superGalacticAgeCalculator/README.md

 ### Known Bugs:
-* `line 64 @ objects.test.js: .toEqual should be 7.44 but as Javascript likes to do, it returns a floating point value of 7.4399999999999995`.
+* `multiple lines @object.test.js: although input integers are whole numbers, javascript keeps returning floating point numbers.
+A common yet annoyingly frustrating issue in test, because I do not want to round, floor, or ceil my return values.`.
 Until I can figure out how to round the .01 decimal, I will bypass this issue by passing tests manually, and focus on completing my Business/UI Logic.

-## _Design Plan_:
+## _Design Plan_ (Specs):

 Create: A calculator that converts earth years (and hence your age) to equivalent years on different planets.
 These planets are: